 Transmission of Electricity

-1. High-Voltage Transmission Lines: Electricity is transported via high-voltage transmission lines from power plants to substations.
-The Power Grid Corporation of India (PGCIL) is responsible for managing interstate and inter-regional transmission.
+1. High-Voltage Transmission Lines: Electricity is transported via high-voltage lines from power plants to substations.
+The Power Grid Corporation of India (PGCIL) manages interstate and inter-regional transmission networks.

-2. Substations and Step-Down Transformers: At substations, high-voltage electricity is stepped down to lower voltages for local distribution.
-These substations are key to maintaining the stability of the grid and balancing supply and demand.
+2. Substations and Step-Down Transformers: At substations, high-voltage electricity is stepped down to lower voltages suitable for local distribution.
+These substations are crucial for maintaining grid stability and balancing supply with demand.

 Distribution of Electricity in India